Roland Palmedo: Legacy

 Palmedo's original vision of his ideal ski area was echoed in the 1995 charter of the Mad River Glen Cooperative which was created "to forever protect the classic Mad River Glen skiing experience by preserving low skier density, natural terrain and forests, varied trail character, and friendly community atmosphere for the benefit of shareholders, area personnel and patrons."
 Later the Mad River Glen experience was articulated by a loyal skier's essay which was read ceremoniously at the dismantling of the original single chair lift in 2007.
 The attraction to Mad River Glen, wrote Michael Boland, "is…the feeling of skiing as a true wilderness experience.
 Unsullied by money, pretense or pomp.
 To those of us who know and love it, Mad River is simply the last great place where skiing is stripped to its bare and sublime essence."

 Following his death, Palmedo's family donated his library to the National Ski Hall of Fame in Ishpeming, Michigan, where it has become the Roland Palmedo Memorial Library.
+He is also honored at the Vermont Ski & Snowboard Hall of Fame.

 Roland Palmedo's celebration of skiing is also reflected in his books Skiing, the International Sport and Ski New Horizons.
 On January 1, 2018, the biography Roland Palmedo: A Life of Adventure and Enterprise was officially published.